top of page

 RESEARCH & CONCEPT

 The University of Southern California's production of "The Persecution and Assassination of Jean-Paul Marat: As Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade"—aka "Marat/Sade"—plunges audiences into the unsettling world of the Charenton Asylum in 1808 France.
-Within this “play-within-a-play,” the inmates reenact the final days of radical French revolutionary Jean-Paul Marat, culminating in his assassination by Charlotte Corday in 1793.
+In this “play-within-a-play,” the inmates reenact the final days of radical French revolutionary Jean-Paul Marat, culminating in his assassination by Charlotte Corday in 1793.
 As the performance unfolds, the lines between history, madness, and ideology begin to blur.
 The actors—patients of the asylum, many institutionalized for their political beliefs—struggle to separate performance from lived trauma.

 GATE ENTRANCE & SHOWER WALLS